ReactiveDrop/reactivedrop_translations/README.md

 Read more on how to contribute to this project [here](https://github.com/ReactiveDrop/reactivedrop_translations/blob/master/CONTRIBUTING.md).

 ## Got Questions?
-Feel free to ask on this repository's [discussions](https://github.com/ReactiveDrop/reactivedrop_translations/discussions), [issue tracker](https://github.com/ReactiveDrop/reactivedrop_translations/issues) or [the Reactive Drop forum](https://steamcommunity.com/app/563560/discussions/1/).
+Feel free to ask on this repository's [discussions](https://github.com/ReactiveDrop/reactivedrop_translations/discussions), [issue tracker](https://github.com/ReactiveDrop/reactivedrop_translations/issues) or [the Reactive Drop forum](https://steamcommunity.com/app/563560/discussions/1/) in the Steam community.